Table of contents

-- To be included within society and having better access to universal services (including schools).
+- To be included within society and having equal access to universal services (including schools).

-My son is on the autism spectrum and for him has always had good eye contact (this baffled some professionals).
+My son is autistic and for him has always had good eye contact (this baffled some professionals).
 I’d even say that he gives better eye contact than I do.
 I know that this differs with people, but for my son, he has no problems maintaining eye contact.

 The age that he is now, he enjoys being social even if he doesn’t understand all the many social rules in life.
 Once he learns the social rules, he will stick to them and does not deviate from them.
-If others deviate from the rules, then this confuses him.
+If others deviate from the rules, then he will let them know.

 Sometimes my son likes playing in groups, and sometimes he prefers having people around him but doesn’t want to interact.
 He also has moments where he prefers being on his own.
 (I see nothing wrong with this).
 If he is happy, then I am also happy.

 He still is organised and likes everything to be in its place (structure and routine).
-As my son is getting older, he is learning to become more self-aware.
+As my son is getting older, he is learning to become more self-aware of his needs.

-With sensory processing disorder, (mainly sensory seeking) my son has become sufficient at self-regulating.
+With sensory processing, (mainly sensory seeking) my son has become sufficient at self-regulating.
 He gets a lot of sensory input from sports activities and proprioceptive input from ripping up cardboard.